 --placing Document Delivery requests

 --general library inquires

 - All Dalhousie Libraries' physical spaces remain closed.
 We are planning a phased re-opening of all library spaces, beginning in September 2020 (tentative).
 Our re-opening plan will follow provincial health and safety protocols and is contingent on public health guidelines permitting gatherings of 50 people and the approval of the university.

 - Use the LiveHelp chat box to ask questions.

 - Contact firstname.lastname@example.org for HelpDesk and remote learning and teaching assistance.

 - All due dates have been moved to September 30.
 This is Novanet-wide, so items borrowed from other university and college libraries in Nova Scotia and from Mount A are not due until September 30.

-- You can still return items in our book drops during the closure.
+- You can still return items from any academic or public library in Nova Scotia in our book drops while we are closed.
 If you are self-isolating, please do not return your items during your isolation.

 - If you know how to renew online, you can do that.
 If you have problems renewing, please ask us.